LS4GAN/uvcgan4slats/README.md

 export UVCGAN_OUTDIR=/PATH/TO/OUTDIR
 ```

-## Download SLATS data and pre-trained models
+# Download SLATS data and pre-trained models
 One can download the [datasets](https://zenodo.org/record/7809108) and pretrained [models](https://zenodo.org/deposit/7809460)
-directly from the Zenodo website, or run the downloading scripts:
+directly from the Zenodo website, or use the downloading scripts.
-- datasets:
+- **Datasets**:
   - `./scripts/download_slats_datasets.sh tiles` for SLATS tiles (256 x 256 images)
   - `./scripts/download_slats_datasets.sh center_crops` for SLATS center crops (768 x 5888 images)